tanya-somova/jekyll-theme-basically-basic/README.md

-- To specify a custom style path or meta data to the [`_includes/head.html `](_includes/head.html) file, create an `_includes` directory in your project, copy `_includes/head.html` from Basically Basic's gem folder to `<your_project>/_includes` and start editing that file.
+- To specify a custom style path or meta data to the [`_includes/head.html `](_includes/head.html) file, create an `_includes` directory in your project, copy `_includes/head.html` from PORTFOLIO's gem folder to `<your_project>/_includes` and start editing that file.

 **ProTip:** to locate the theme's files on your computer run